aegaas/kinto/docs/tutorials/write-plugin.rst

 Initialize on startup
 ---------------------

-We now need to initialize the indexer when kinto starts.
-It happens in the `includeme` function.
+We now need to initialize the indexer when Kinto starts.
+It happens in the ``includeme()`` function.

 .. code-block:: python
-    :emphasize-lines: 4
+    :emphasize-lines: 5

     from . import indexer